yun14u/cce/README.md

 ## For all others
 Thank you for your interest.
-Please donate $5 - $10 to our parish and you will get unlimited access to the solution sheets.
+Please donate $5 - $10 to our parish and you will get unlimited access to the solution sheets for one (1) liturigical year.
+Forward to me via email, __yun14u@yahoo.com__, the confirmation receipt.
 [Online Donation](https://www.osvhub.com/holyrosaryparish/giving/funds)